TadiT7/treble_experimentations_wiki/Nokia-1.md

 - Quickstep/SystemUI lockscreen break after a long while (Blank screen).
 - Don't set a lock screen.
 Will hang system and no password has been set after that.
 - Video codec kinda broken (As seen in Google's looped static videos in Pixel Setup Wizard, Gesture settings illustration video)
+- If system freaked out and got a Soft-reboot.
+Modem software will never work again until a full reboot.
 ## Android 9
 ~~- Not sure.
 But there's a point of time where I can make Wi-Fi hotspot works with Android 9.
 But currently, it will not work.~~
 - Except Android 8.1 has the Wi-Fi working perfectly.
 Android 9 and 10 will have some sort of problems with Wi-Fi tethering.